fnkzhang/codereview/api-server-flask/api/readme.md

 ## How to Setup Cloud SQL

+Go to Google Cloud -> SQL and click Create Instance.
+Select MySql.
+Give your instance a name and password.
+Save these for later.

 To work with cloud sql locally, you will need to use cloud-sql-proxy to connect to the cloud sql db from a local port.

 follow the tutorial provided by Google: https://cloud.google.com/sql/docs/mysql/connect-auth-proxy